Diyzzuf/grav-plugin-private/README.md

     enabled: (true|false)

 ###### Routing
-Routes of login, logout and home page.
+Routes of login and logout.
 You can customize it by simple replacement of the value (e.g: login: "/admin" for "mywebsite.com/admin" )
-The home option is only for full private website (Bug fix #1)

     routes:
         login: "/login"